Understand your company's position and learn more about the options available

 Liquidation is a formal insolvency procedure used to close a limited company.
 There are several types of liquidation.
 The one most suitable for your company will depend on whether the business is solvent or insolvent at the time of liquidation, and whether the company is being liquidated voluntarily by its directors, or is being forced into liquidation by order of the court.

-Liquidation is the formal process of closing a limited company.
-Liquidation can be used to bring about the end of a company due to insolvency, or simply as a means to extract the proceeds from a profitable and solvent company.
+Liquidation is the formal process of closing a limited company with or without debts.
+Liquidation can be used to wind up a company due to insolvency, or simply as a means to extract the proceeds from a profitable and solvent business.

 Free 60 Second Test